latextemplates/scientific-thesis-template/README.md

 Currently, it is the unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at following institutions:

   - University of Stuttgart, Computer Science.
+  - Paderborn University, Computer Science. - To be confirmed.

 It will be extended to support theses from different institutions.